junxit/us-congress-bills-112/metadata.md

 - 2011-08-30 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman under authority of the order of the Senate of 08/02/2011 with amendments.
 With written report No. 112-61.
 - 2011-08-30 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman under authority of the order of the Senate of 08/02/2011 with amendments.
 With written report No. 112-61.
 - 2011-08-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 141.
+- 2011-11-02 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S7091; text as passed Senate: CR S7091)
+- 2011-11-02 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S7091; text as passed Senate: CR S7091)